Atomute/Atomute.github.io/docs/arduino1.md

 }
 ```
 **Step 2.)** Turn on the first LED by increasing the duty cycle of the PWM signal driving the LED, until the LED is fully ON.
 Repeat this until All LEDs are fully on.
->>> - In order to increasing the duty cycle of the PWM signal, I use analogWrite(PIN,value) which as you can see it have two parameters.
+>>> - In order to increasing the duty cycle of the PWM signal, I use ```analogWrite(PIN,value)``` which as you can see it have two parameters.
 The first parameter *"pin"* is the arduino pin to write in and *"value"* is  the duty cycle: between 0 (always off) and 255 (always on).
 >>> - I use *nested for loop* which the outer loop is for specify the pin index and the inner loop is for specify the duty cycle value.
 >>> - I use two *nested for loops* as shown below.
-The first one is for turn on the LEDs one by one, and the second one is to turn off LEDs one by one after all LEDs are fully on.
+The first one is to turn on the LEDs one by one, and the second one is to turn off LEDs one by one after all LEDs are fully on.
 ```C
 void loop() {
   // put your main code here, to run repeatedly: